murlisfromazure/Capstone-Module-23-EDA/README.md

 # Capstone Module 20
-This is the readme file describing the repository for Module 20 Capstone project Exploratary data Analysis (EDA)
+This is the readme file describing the repository for Module 20 Capstone project initial report and exploratary data analysis (EDA)

 Diabetic Retinopathy: Exploratory Data Analysis & Modeling